markfyoung0711/buckstop-refinery/README.md

 are no longer applied when the owner of source data makes corrections.

 ### House
-If all checks succeed, the final updated file from Stage is symbolically linked to the new warehouse file for the day.
-If any check had failed, then the House step is not run automatically.
+If Check succeeds, the final updated file from Stage is symbolically linked to the new warehouse file for the day.
+If any tests during Check had failed, the House step is not run automatically.
+The details for Check results will indicate whether it is advisable and under what conditions it might be that it is appropriate for the House step to be run.
 The House step can be force-run if it is found that the Check result is acceptable, as in the case of a warning.
-The details for Check results will indicate whether it is advisable and under what conditions it might be that the House step could be run anyway.
 The running of individual steps in the pipeline is handled by Sequencing System Plug-In.
 A variety of sequencing plug-ins can be used, such as Jenkins, Apache airflow.

 ### Export